Circuit Breaker Installation: How to Connect a New Circuit

 Test to Make Sure it’s Dead

 - It’s dangerous to assume the power is really off just because you’ve flipped the service disconnect to the off position.
-Be absolutely certain all the power is off.
+Be absolutely certain all the power is off before beginning your circuit breaker installation project.

 - There’s a slim chance that the service disconnect didn’t work properly, keeping power to some breakers.